wagtail/wagtail/docs/getting_started/index.rst

 .. note::

-    Wagtail depends on the Pillow package for image manipulation and on some platforms may require some additional steps before you ``pip install wagtail`` e.g on OSX you need to install Homebrew. `More information here <http://pillow.readthedocs.org/en/latest/installation.html#os-x-installation>`_
+    Wagtail depends on the Pillow package for image manipulation and on some platforms may require additional steps to get images working in Wagtail. `More information here <http://pillow.readthedocs.org/en/latest/installation.html#os-x-installation>`_

 Once installed, Wagtail provides a command similar to Django's ``django-admin startproject``::